-- Change the speaking volume: Use the volume buttons on iPod touch.
-You can also add volume to the rotor and swipe up and down to adjust; see Using the VoiceOver rotor control on page 117. - Change the speaking rate: Go to Settings > General > Accessibility > VoiceOver and drag the Speaking Rate slider.
+- Change the speaking volume: Use the volume buttons on iPad.
+You can also add volume to the rotor and swipe up and down to adjust; see Using the VoiceOver rotor control on page 100. - Change the speaking rate: Go to Settings > General > Accessibility > VoiceOver and drag the Speaking Rate slider.
 You can also add Speech Rate to the rotor, then swipe up or down to adjust.

 - Use pitch change: VoiceOver uses a higher pitch when speaking the first item of a group (such as a list or table) and a lower pitch when speaking the last item of a group.
-Go to Settings > General > Accessibility > VoiceOver > Use Pitch Change. - Change the language for iPod touch: Go to Settings > General > International > Language.
+Go to Settings > General > Accessibility > VoiceOver > Use Pitch Change. - Change the language for iPad: Go to Settings > General > International > Language.
 VoiceOver pronunciation of some languages is affected by Settings > General > International > Region Format. - Change pronunciation: Set the rotor to Language, then swipe up or down.
-Language is available in the rotor only if you select more than one pronunciation. - Select the pronunciations available in the language rotor: Go to Settings > General > Accessibility > VoiceOver > Language Rotor.
-To change the position of a language in the list, drag = up or down. - Change the basic reading voice: Go to Settings > General > Accessibility > VoiceOver > Use Compact Voice.
+Language is available in the rotor only if you select more than one pronunciation. - Change the basic reading voice: Go to Settings > General > Accessibility > VoiceOver > Use Compact Voice.

-Using iPod touch with VoiceOver
+Using iPad with VoiceOver

-Unlock iPod touch: Select the Unlock slide, then double-tap the screen.
+Unlock iPad: Select the Unlock slide, then double-tap the screen.

-"Tap" to activate the selected item when VoiceOver is on: Double-tap anywhere on the screen.
+"Tap" to activate the selected item: Double-tap anywhere on the screen.